norswap/autumn/doc/autumn/guide/7-side-effects.md

 aggregate two other object: an instance of `Change` and an instance of `UndoChange`.

 `Change` is an alias for `(Grammar) -> UndoChange`, `UndoChange` is an alias for `(Grammar) -> Unit`.
-Essentially, calling a `Change` produces the side-effect and returns a means to undo it.
+Essentially, calling a `Change` produces the side effect and returns a means to undo it.

 The reason why we don't just store `UndoChange` instances is that the ability to replay changes is also valuable (see later).